-3.1 Listing Pocess
+3.1 Listing Process

 - 3.1.1 The only entities that may initiate the pipeline listing process are the jurisdictional government entities (or agencies) that qualify as jurisdictional proponents, or the authorized representative of such entities (see the VCS Program document Program Definitions for definitions of jurisdictional proponent and authorized representative).
-No other entity can initiate the pipeline listing process. - 3.1.2 Pipeline jurisdictional elements shall be listed as either under development or under public comment.
+No other entity can initiate the pipeline listing process. - 3.1.2 Pipeline jurisdictional elements shall be listed as either under development, stakeholder consultation (public comment period open), or under validation.

-- 3.1.3 To list a jurisdictional element as under development prior to undergoing public comment, the following shall be submitted to the Verra registry: - 1) A draft jurisdictional FREL description or jurisdictional program description, which shall be prepared using the VCS JNR FREL Description Template or the VCS JNR Program Description Template, respectively.
-Jurisdictional proponents are encouraged to provide as much information as possible, though the template does not have to be completely filled out and indicative information is sufficient (e.g., the complete set of data supporting a jurisdictional FREL that will be submitted for validation need not be specified); and - 2) A listing representation. - 3.1.4 To list a jurisdictional element as under public comment, the following shall be submitted to the Verra registry: - 1) A fully complete jurisdictional FREL description or jurisdictional program description, which shall be prepared using the VCS JNR FREL Description Template or the VCS JNR Program Description Template, respectively. - 2) A listing representation. - 3.1.5 The following applies with respect to the listing representation: - 1) The Verra website provides the template for the listing representation.
-The template shall not be altered other than to fill in the jurisdictional element details. - 2) The jurisdictional isting representation shall be properly executed as a deed in accordance with applicable local laws and the entity's own constitutional documents (e.g., signature by relevant officials or requirement of the entity's seals). - 3) Where more than one entity can claim rights in respect of the execution of the jurisdictional tisting terresentation, and there exists no other (single) entity which may execute the listing representation, all such entities shall execute the representation, using the appropriate emplate available on the Verra website for jurisdictional elements with multiple jurisdictional proponents, as applicable.
-Note that such representations may be executed in any necessary number of counterparts. - .6 All documents may be submitted to the Verra registry in electronic format. - 3.1.7 Verra invoices the jurisdictional proponent for the JNR validation and verification process administration fee upon receipt of the jurisdictional element documentation.2
+- 3.1.3 To list a jurisdictional element as under development prior to undergoing public comment, the following shall be submitted to the Verra registry: - 1) A draft jurisdictional FREL description or jurisdictional program description, which shall be prepared using the VCS JNR Baseline Description Template or the VCS JNR Program Description Template, respectively.
+Jurisdictional proponents are encouraged to provide as much information as possible, though the template does not have to be completely filled out and indicative information is sufficient (e.g., the complete set of data supporting a jurisdictional FREL that will be submitted for validation need not be specified); and - 2) A listing representation. - 3.1.4 To list a jurisdictional element as stakeholder consultation (public comment period open), the following shall be submitted to the Verra registry: - A fully complete jurisdictional FREL description or jurisdictional program description, which shall be prepared using the VCS JNR Baseline Description Template or the JNR Program Description Template, respectively; - 2) A listing representation; and - 3) A proof of validation contracting. - 3.1.5 The following applies with respect to the listing representation: - 1) The Verra website provides the template for the listing representation.
+The template shall not be altered other than to fill in the jurisdictional element details. - 2) The jurisdictional listing representation shall be properly executed as a deed in accordance with applicable local laws and the entity's own constitutional documents (e.g., signature by relevant officials or requirement of the entity's seals). - 3) Where more than one entity can claim rights in respect of the execution of the jurisdictional listing representation, and there exists no other (single) entity which may execute the listing representation, all such entities shall execute the representation, using the appropriate template available on the Verra website for jurisdictional elements with multiple jurisdictional proponents.
+Such representations may be executed in any necessary number of counterparts. - 3.1.6 All documents shall be submitted to the Verra registry in electronic format. - 3.1.7 Verra invoices the jurisdictional proponent for the JNR validation and verification process administration fee upon receipt of the jurisdictional element documentation.

-2 Given that the development of jurisdictional FRELs and jurisdictional programs is currently in a piloting phase, Verra is reviewing the most appropriate way to address the costs associated with the JNR validation and verification process.
-As such, the fee structure with respect to covering the cost of such process is under review and will be handled on a case-bycase basis in the interim.
+&lt;sup>2 Verra is reviewing the most appropriate way to address the costs associated with the JNR validation and verification process.
+As such, the fee structure with respect to covering the cost of such process is under review and will be handled on a case-by-case basis in the interim.